DaveWM/willa/README.md

 ## Getting Started

-Willa represents your topology as a `world`.
-The `world` is a map, containing 3 keys:
+Willa represents your topology as a map.
+The `topology` is a map, containing 3 keys:
 * `:entities` - an entity is a map containing the information needed to build a topic/`kstream`/`KTable`.
 The `:entities` map is a map of entity name to config.
 * `:workflow` - a vector of tuples of `[input-entity-name output-entity-name]`, similar to a `workflow` in Onyx.
 * `:joins` - this is a map representing all the joins/merges in your topology as data.
 It is a map of a vector of entity names to join, to a join config.